Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Balhannah is $54,164 and average income is $69,353.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Balhannah suburb is $54,164 and average income is $69,353.
 This compares to Greater Adelaide's median income of $54,808 and average income of $66,852.
-By September 2025, estimated incomes are approximately $58,930 (median) and $75,456 (average), based on an 8.8% Wage Price Index growth since June 2023.
-The 2021 Census reveals Balhannah's household, family, and personal incomes cluster around the 57th percentile nationally.
-Income distribution shows 31.3% of residents earn between $1,500 - 2,999 (573 individuals), similar to the regional figure of 31.8%.
-After housing costs, residents retain 88.4% of income, indicating strong purchasing power.
+Based on Wage Price Index growth of 8.8% from June 2023 to September 2025, estimated incomes would be approximately $58,930 (median) and $75,456 (average).
+According to the 2021 Census, household, family, and personal incomes in Balhannah are at the 57th percentile nationally.
+Income distribution shows that 31.3% of individuals earn between $1,500 - 2,999 annually.
+After housing costs, residents retain 88.4% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income